UhhhWaitWhat/node-docker-service/README.md

 ### docker-service start \<name\>
 Builds any neccessary images and containers as well as starting all dependencies before starting up your service.
 First time doing this might take some time.

+A `-d`/`--nodaemon` flag may be passed, to start a service in non-daemon mode.

 ### docker-service stop \<name\>
 Stops the container running your service